AreelKhan/pv-pipeline/README.md

 - configure a BigQuery table partition
 - design a database schema
 - set up an Airflow environment
-- debug Airflow dags in more depth
+- debug Airflow DAGs in more depth
 - set up a Spark session
 - integrate Spark with Airflow
 - write PySpark code
 - write my own docker-compose file
+- some new Linux commands

 # Next steps
-- Write a docker compose file to build this pipeline.
 - Migrate the pipeline to run in the cloud, or on WAT.ai's supercomputer, Nebula.
+- Fix management of secret keys and cloud credentials.
 - Allow Spark to work across multiple nodes.
 - Make the pipeline more idempotent.
 Some operations are breaking after being run once.
 - Better logging during task execution.